This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 More Delicious Shrimp Recipes

-Make these recipes using Argentine shrimp too!
+Make these recipes using Argentine shrimp, too!

 📋 Recipe

-Argentine Shrimp Recipe with Easy Scampi Sauce
+Argentine Shrimp Scampi Recipe

 Ingredients